rmraya/OpenXLIFF/README.md

 You can remove`<target>` elements from all `<segment>` or `<trans-unit>` elements using class `com.maxprograms.converters.RemoveTargets` from your Java code or using the provided scripts.

-Running `.\removetargets.bat` or `./removetargets.sh` without parameters displays help for copying source to target in an XLIFF file.
+Running `.\removetargets.bat` or `./removetargets.sh` without parameters displays help for removing targets from an XLIFF file.

 ```text
 Usage: